 Once you’ve sized up what needs to be done on the exterior, you can turn to the inside.
 Some people care more about the interior of their car than they do the exterior.
 This makes some sense, as that is where we spend our time.
 The condition of the car’s interior generally reflects how you use the car.

-If you haul kids around, the inside of your car will likely have more dirt and stains than that of a businessperson who travels in a suit.
+If you haul kids around, the inside of your car will likely have more dirt and stains than that of a businessperson.
 Likewise, if you drive a truck and use it for construction, you have a completely different set of cleaning needs.

 Evaluate your car’s interior.
 Does it need heavy or light vacuuming?
 Is it dusty?
 Does the upholstery need cleaning?
 Is the leather dry?
 Do you have stains or spills to clean?
 How does the interior smell?
 Is it musty?

 A good interior detailing can take as long or longer than an exterior detailing.
-If you vacuum regularly (twice a month), it takes no more than 10 to 15 minutes.
-If you vacuum infrequently, vacuuming can take 30 minutes or more.
-If you wipe down the interior of your car (3 to 5 minutes) each time you wash the exterior, keeping the dash and upholstery clean is a cinch.
-If you wipe down infrequently (or never), cleaning the dash and upholstery can be a 1- to 2-hour chore.
-Doing a little interior detailing maintenance every time you wash the car is a lot easier than trying to do a full interior detailing once or twice a year.
+If you vacuum regularly (twice a month), it usually takes no more than 10 to 15 minutes.
+If you vacuum infrequently, it can take 30 minutes or more.
+If you wipe down the interior (3 to 5 minutes) each time you wash the exterior, then keeping the dash and upholstery clean is a cinch.
+Doing so infrequently (or never), makes cleaning the dash and upholstery a 1 to 2 hour chore.
+So doing a little interior detailing maintenance every time you wash the car is a lot easier than trying to do a full interior detailing once or twice a year.

-To maintain a full detail, have the interior vacuumed each time the car is washed, and apply dressing to the dash, vinyl and leather each time the car is waxed (every 3 months).
+To maintain a full detail, have the interior vacuumed each time your car is washed.
+Also, apply dressing to the dash, vinyl and leather each time the car is waxed (every 3 months).
 This is the minimum interior detailing that will keep your car in good condition.

-If you plan to detail your own car, divide the work into manageable tasks.
-It is a lot of work, and if you try to do it all in one day, you will likely never want to do it again.
+If you plan to do your own detailing, divide the work into manageable tasks.
+It’s a lot of work and if you try to do it all in one day, you will likely never want to do it again.
 Keep after the interior a little bit at a time.
-Plan to do your shampooing and fabric protection in spring or summer, as nice weather helps speed the drying.
+Plan to do your shampooing and fabric protection in spring or summer, as nice weather helps speed up the drying.

 Dressing for Success

 Many people who detail their cars go overboard with applying protectants and dressings.
 Maybe they think that if a little dressing is good, a lot is even better.
 Not so.
 Porous surfaces, such as leather and rubber, can absorb only very small amounts of a dressing.
 Typically the leather, vinyl, or rubber has absorbed as much as it can within 3 to 5 minutes of applying a dressing.
 The rest of the dressing is waste and should be buffed off.
-If the excess dressing is not buffed off, it simply creates a greasy mess that attracts dust and dirt.
-For best results, dressings should be used sparingly and frequently.
+If the excess isn’t buffed off, it can create a greasy mess that attracts dust and dirt.
+So, for best results, dressings should be used sparingly and frequently.

 The difference between a good-looking car and a great-looking car is in the small details.
-If you take your car to a professional detailer, make sure he or she will take care of the small details before you give the okay to do the job.
+If you take your car to a professional detailer, make sure they will take care of the small details before you give the okay to do the job.